 Betaine plays a central role in methylation and is involved in the synthesis of important neurotransmitters (dopamine and serotonin) and the neurohormone melatonin.
 It is also something which can be decreased when higher doses of niacin equivalent compounds are supplemented.
 For these reasons, it can play a role in a variety of different types of formulations.
 The dose of betaine used in a formulation will vary depending upon the purpose it is being used for.
 In general, Neurohacker Collective believes it’s prudent to supplement betaine (or a choline source) when niacin equivalents are used in amounts significantly greater than the daily value (DV) to ensure against unintended depletion.
-When used to ensure against depletion a general rule of thumb is that approximately 1 mg of betaine can be used for each mg of niacin equivalent supplemented.
-When used for supporting homocysteine metabolism, heart or liver health, as a nootropic or ergogenic (i.e., not simply to ensure against depletion), or for supporting sleep, higher doses are often used.
+When used to ensure against depletion a general rule of thumb is that approximately 1mg of betaine can be used for each mg of niacin equivalent supplemented.
+When used for supporting homocysteine metabolism, heart or liver health, as a nootropic or ergogenic (i.e., not simply to ensure against depletion), or for supporting sleep, higher doses may be used.
 Doses above 1500 mg a day may increase cholesterol levels, so, even in these other applications, Neurohacker Collective believes in using a more moderate dose of betaine, combined with other supportive nutrients.

 Methylates homocysteine to produce the amino acid L-methionine*